headblockhead/edwardh.dev/README.md

 # [edwardh.dev](https://edwardh.dev)

 A handwriten HTML and CSS site to showcase my projects and achievements.
+Designed to load as fast as possible, use minimal styling, and be viewable on any browser.

 Uses [Zas](https://github.com/darccio/zas) to template-in the header, footer, and meta tags (title, description, CSS).